 Another great way to incorporate bands is to perform a glute bridge/hip thrust with the longer looped bands tucked under the rack, your gym bench, or even dumbbells.
 You can get really creative with these accessories!

 Staples in any leg workout, squats and lunges are the best way to tone your lower body.
 If you add a resistance band, it makes them much more challenging.
 It also ensures your technique stays on point—if the tension drops, the band falls.
 That means you’re not engaging your abductor muscles and your knees are going inward, which is not only wrong in terms of the exercise, but, also, the pressure on your knees increases the risk of injury.

 The hip circle is the best band for squats and lunges because the inline grip prevents it from rolling upward and snapping unexpectedly.
+(If you want to incorporate longer bands into your squat routine, check out this video.)
 Once you start doing squats and lunges with a band, working out without them will seem too easy-peasy.